Two Night Stand: Production

 The plot would eventually mirror a natural disaster the production faced once it came time to shoot.
 "The script was one out of a hundred where I thought, 'I have to do this movie'", Nichols said.
 "I was intrigued from the very premise.
 The characters are smart and funny, but the story digs much deeper ...
 It reminded me of coming-of-age stories from my youth."
 Nichols read the script, which appeared on The Black List in December 2011, and pitched his vision of the story to producers Beau Flynn, Ruben Fleischer and Adam Yoelin.
 "I was shooting a Willie Nelson video in Austin, TX in May [2012] and got a call that I [was on board]", said Nichols.
 "We immediately started casting the film and were lucky to have a lot of talented actors and actresses who were interested, but there was something about [Lio] Tipton's 'Megan' that caught my attention."
 Nichols said it was "essential" that her character's "date" Alec understand that "he's never met a girl like her and can't let her go."
 Miles Teller joined the cast soon afterward as Alec and the rest of casting was completed in late summer.

 After the primary cast was in place, producers went off "to work their [financing] magic", said Nichols, and the shoot was scheduled for October 2012, which coincided with Hurricane Sandy.
 "Production had to go down for two days", Nichols said.
 "After it was over we had the challenge of a gas shortage which meant no power for our generators and trucks."
 The Two Night Stand shoot was only scheduled to take 19 days and some of the planned locations were without electricity post-storm. "[Lio] and Miles were staying downtown in an apartment and were stranded there without power", added Nichols, giving the actors a real-life parallel to their characters' own predicament.
 Production managed to recoup its time-loss and Nichols bunkered down with editor Matt Garner at Harbor Picture Company to edit.

 Release

-Two Night Stand premiered at the American Film Market in early 2014 and distributor eOne came on board soon after its screening at The Grove.
-The film opened in limited release on September 26, 2014 before release on iTunes and video on demand a week later on October 3.
+Shortly after Two Night Stand was screened at the American Film Market on November 6, 2013, the film received distribution offers from A24 and Radius-TWC.
+Entertainment One ultimately acquired the US distribution rights to the film later that month.
+The film began a limited theatrical release in the United States on September 26, 2014, before its release on iTunes and video on demand a week later on October 3.